-- 4.1 This equality policy will be included in induction packs for new staff and available to all staff via the policy section of the all-staff Teams.
+- 4.1 This equality policy will be included in induction packs for new staff and available to all staff via the policy section of EVERY.
 A paper version of this policy is available from your school office. - 4.2 The Trust will also provide staff training on the policy or arrange for the policy to be presented to staff at team meetings when it is implemented, and on a regular ongoing basis. - 4.3 The Trust will ensure that all managers and supervisors with responsibility for any of the aspects of the employment relationship listed in paragraph 2.4 above are provided with more detailed training on how to manage equality and diversity issues in the workplace.
-A course is available on SmartLog.
 Other staff may also be required to attend equality and diversity training.
 Attendance at training will be compulsory if you are notified that you should attend a course.